Money Done Right may be compensated if you make a purchase after clicking on a link.

 Well, you can.
 You just have to know which apps to download and which websites to start using.

 Here are a few suggestions that may prove useful if you’re serious about learning how to become a millionaire by 30:

 - S’more will pay you just for having it.
 You install it and the app plays ads on your screensaver.

-- Swagbucks Live and Long Game will pay you to play trivia and slots, respectively.
+- Mistplay and Long Game will pay you to play games on your phone.

 - SweatCoin and HealthyWage are more health-centered.
 The former will pay you to walk and exercise while the latter will reward you for reaching your weight loss goals.